tanzquotient/website/docs/dev/setup.md

 Activation is easiest if you download the licence-file from your JetBrains account-page.
 When asked for activation, simply drag&drop the file into the activation-key textbox.

-### virtualenv
+### Virtual environment

 From within your local development folder `<project home>/`, run

 	virtualenv env

-Whenever you want to work on the project, first enter the virtualenv (do this in *each* terminal you want to execute project related commands):
+This will set up a virtual environment to simulate the server.
+Whenever you want to work on the project, first enter the virtual environment (do this in *each* terminal you want to execute project related commands) using

     source env/bin/activate

+After creating this virtualenv, it is necessary to install all packages that are installed on the server.
+Therefore, from within the local development folder `<project home>/`, run

+	git pull

+in order to get the newest files.
+Then enter the virtualenv as described above (you can see that you are inside the virtualenv if there is `(env)` prepended to the command prompt) and run

+	pip install -r requirements.txt

+[TODO]

 ### Initial Configuration